 Turn bag right side out.
 Press top seam well, making sure to catch the opening that you used to turn the bag right side out and press.

 Topstitch along the top of the bag.

 Following the directions on the package of grommets attach 2 grommets to each side of the bag 1″ down from the top edge of the bag and just over from the seam between the bag center and bag side pieces.

 Cut your rope to your desired length.
 Before you cut wrap a piece of masking tape around the end of the rope so it does not unravel while you are working with it.
 I cut my rope pieces to 40″ long.

-Feed rope through the hole in the grommet and tie a knot.
-After you have the rope in the location that you want, remove the masking tape from the end of the rope and allow it to fray up to the knot.
+Feed the rope through the hole in the grommet and tie a knot.
+After you have the rope in the location you want, remove the masking tape from the rope’s end and allow it to fray up to the knot.

 Give the bag a good pressing and you’re done!